giefortunaQA/TDL_Project/README.md

 ## Acceptance Tests with Selenium
 These tests mock a user's interaction with the front-end and asserts that the interaction was successful or otherwise by checking the contents/results of the mock activity.
 We use Chrome Driver to retrieve elements of the page and facilitate the actions in the tests.
-At the and of all the tests, an extent report is created in the /target/reports/ folder.
+At the end of all the tests, an extent report is created in the /target/reports/ folder.
 This displays the acceptance criteria alongside test failures/successes logically.

 ```Example
 	@Test